 - Belonging

-- Well-being
+- · Well-being

 - Engagement

 - Expression

-For our program goals see pages 23-26.
+For our Program Statement see pages 25-29.

 Communication

 In order for us to provide a high quality care service to you and your family, providers and Consultants are committed to keeping you informed and up to date on your child's progress.
 If your child's medical and/or developmental needs change, it is important that the provider and our agency are made aware, in order for us to accommodate your child's ongoing needs.
 We value our partnership with parents and encourage you to ask questions and provide feedback in regard to our service.